node-class-may-2023/ComIT_Node/browserapi.md

 [Exercise 18](./exercises/browser/ex_18.md)

 ### Has Attributes?
-* The **hasAttributes** method returns Boolean value, indicating if the current element has any attributes or not
+* The **hasAttributes** method returns a Boolean value, indicating if the current element has any attributes or not

 **Example:**
 * HTML